Home

 Cats have unique physiological needs.
 This page explains

-nutritional requirements of CKD cats.
-It discusses the main components of
+more about the nutritional requirements of CKD cats.
+It discusses the main

-food, such as protein, phosphorus, fibre, essential fatty acids, vitamins
+components of food, such as protein, phosphorus, fibre, essential fatty

-and water, and includes a discussion of whether to feed low protein food.
-It
+acids, amino acids and vitamins, and includes a discussion of when to feed reduced protein food.

 Go to page